marinaglancy/vscode-bulk-problem-diagnostics/README.md

 ## Features

-Opens all files in a folder and all subfolders.
-This can allow, for example, to have an overview of all the problems in the files since VS Code does not show problems in the files that have not been opened.
+Opens all files in a folder and all subfolders recursively.
+This allows to have an overview of all the problems in the files since VS Code does not show problems in the files that have not been opened.